mi-erasmusmc/aioli/README.md

   for the final stats calculations.

 - You will need the RxNORM database, in particular the RXNCONSO table.
-It is available
+It is available [here](https://www.nlm.nih.gov/research/umls/rxnorm/docs/rxnormfiles.html).
-  here: https://www.nlm.nih.gov/research/umls/rxnorm/docs/rxnormfiles.html.
 The app expects the table to be located in your faers schema with the name rxnconso

 - A database containing the RxNORM vocabulary from [OHDSI](https://athena.ohdsi.org/vocabulary/list).
 The app expects